seed4j/seed4j/documentation/module-creation.md

 ## Creating JHipsterModuleResource

-As the main goal of a `JHipsterModuleResource` is to expose a WebService let's start by creating a gherkin scenario for that.
+As the main goal of a `JHipsterModuleResource` is to expose a WebService.

+Let's start by creating a gherkin scenario for that.
 So in `src/test/features/my-module.feature` we'll do:

 ```
 Feature: My module